Donald Peck Leslie, M.D.

-Donald Peck Leslie, M.D. is the Medical Director of Shepherd Center.
-Prior to this appointment, he served for ten years as Associate Medical Director of Shepherd Center and Medical Director for Brain Injury Services.
+Donald Peck Leslie, M.D., is the medical director of Shepherd Center.
+Before this appointment, he served for 10 years as associate medical director of Shepherd Center and medical director for Brain Injury Services.

-A graduate of Vanderbilt University in Nashville, Tenn., with a Bachelor's of Arts and Science degree, Dr. Leslie attended medical school at the University of Tennessee in Memphis.
-He completed his postgraduate residency training in internal medicine at the Mayo Clinic in Rochester, Minnesota.
+A graduate of Vanderbilt University in Nashville, Tenn., with a bachelor of arts and science degree, Dr. Leslie attended medical school at the University of Tennessee in Memphis.
+He completed his postgraduate residency training in internal medicine at the Mayo Clinic in Rochester, Minn.
 He then practiced at the Florence Clinic in Florence, Ala.
-His second residency was completed at the Emory School of Medicine in Neurology and Physical Medicine and Rehabilitation.
+His second residency was completed at the Emory School of Medicine in neurology and physical medicine and rehabilitation.
 His last stop before joining Shepherd Center in 1986 was at Stanford University PM&R in California, where he worked with Dr. Conal Wilmot.

 Dr. Leslie serves on Shepherd's Research Review Committee and has served on the Shepherd Center Board of Directors since 1990.
-He was recently appointed as a Charter Member of the Shepherd Center Foundation Board.
-With his new appointment, Dr. Leslie will continue clinical practice as a physician for Shepherd Center Spinal Cord Day Program.
+He was recently appointed as a charter member of the Shepherd Center Foundation Board.
+With his new appointment, Dr. Leslie will continue clinical practice as a physician for the Shepherd Center Spinal Cord Day Program.
 He will also serve patients in the Outpatient Program.

 Click here to read a "Medical Staff Profile" article on Dr. Leslie.